cherrycjkao/prompts/marketing_content/MKTREADME.md

 > Generate short, engaging social media posts tailored for your product, campaign, or launch goal.

 ### 👤 **Prompt Input (User Input):**
 You are a marketing copywriter who writes compelling, channel-specific social media posts.
+Based on the input below, generate 3 variations of social posts for LinkedIn, Instagram, and Facebook.

 **Prompt User Input:**
-- **Platform**: LinkedIn / Instagram / Facebook
+- **Platform**: [What platform you will use the output: LinkedIn / Instagram / Facebook]
-- **Objective**: Promote webinar / Product launch / New feature / Blog / Lead magnet
+- **Objective**: [What is the purpose: Promote webinar / Product launch / New feature / Blog / Lead magnet]
 - **Key Message**: [Summarize the core benefit or highlight]
 - **Call to Action**: [What you want the reader to do]
-- **Tone**: Professional / Friendly / Playful / Inspirational
+- **Tone**: [Professional / Friendly / Playful / Inspirational]
 - **Target Audience**: [Marketers / Designers / Founders / etc.]

 **Instructions:**